eu-cdse/documentation/APIs/openEO/federation/backends/collections.md

 This gives users a basic guarantee with respect to timeliness of products.

 4. Collection metadata should be valid STAC metadata and must include all extensions in `stac_extensions`.
-Tools like [STAC-validator](https://github.com/stac-utils/stac-validator) can indentify obvious issues.
+Tools like [STAC-validator](https://github.com/stac-utils/stac-validator) can identify obvious issues.

 5. FAIR principle R1: [(Meta)data are richly described with a plurality of accurate and relevant attributes](https://www.go-fair.org/fair-principles/r1-metadata-richly-described-plurality-accurate-relevant-attributes/)
 6. Collections must follow harmonization guidelines specified below, if applicable.